S-8506/android_device_zuk_msm8996-common/README.md

 Common device configuration for ZUK MSM8996 devices.

-This branch is for building LineageOS 14.1
+This branch is for building HALIUM 7.1